lucasjoliveau/doc/es/developer/howtos/connect_device.md

 and associates them with the right Driver.

-Supported devices will appear both on the IoT Box Homepage that you can access through its IP address and in the IoT module of the connected Odoo instance.
+Supported devices will appear both on the IoT Box Homepage that you can access through its IP address and in the IoT module of the connected Konvergo ERP instance.

 ### Interface